 The Birth of Real-Time Bidding

 The next decade of programmatic advertising history (the 2010s) cannot be easily outlined linearly.
 However, most simply put, in 2009, we saw the first use of real-time-bidding (RTB).
-RTB allowed for the first big wave of programmatic advertising.
-As outlined in the graphic below, the process is as follows:
+RTB allowed for the first big wave of programmatic advertising, and the process is as follows:

 This entire process happens within one-tenth of a second.
 This way of buying and selling ads in an open exchange allowed advertisers to bid on specific consumer personas, such as demographic or device type.
 And the seed was planted.
 Gone were the days of digital display ads simply used for reach; now, there was an era of relevance.

 But to be clear, because RTB gave people the first real glimpse into the world of programmatic, many people believe that this is the only way to purchase ads programmatically.
 However, programmatic digital advertising has grown much beyond the 2010-era.
-So with that said, let’s jump in.
+Check out our explainer to find out everything you need to know.

 The Importance of an Effective Programmatic Partner